SandroMartens/chess-opening-transpositions/README.md

 ## Conclusions

-First, there is e clear distinction between Queen's Pawn Games on the left and King's Pawn Games on the right.
+Using graph theory, we confirmed that strongly connected nodes in the graph are indeed variations of the same openings.
+There is e clear distinction between Queen's Pawn Games on the left and King's Pawn Games on the right.
 It's said that transpositions are more frequently and important in Queen's Pawn Games than in King's Pawn Games.
-Using our graph we can confirm this.
-In particular the English and the Zukertort Opening often transpose into other lines of the Queens Gambit or some Indian defense.
-Using graph theory, we confirmed that strongly connected nodes in the graph are indeed variations of the same openings.
+Using the graph we can confirm this.
+In particular the English and the Zukertort Opening often transpose into other lines of the Queens Pawn Game or Indian Defense.

 ## Data